hagen1778/docs-test/vmalert.md

     	Lookback defines how far to look into past when evaluating queries.
 For example, if datasource.lookback=5m then param "time" with value now()-5m will be added to every query.
   -datasource.maxIdleConnections int
     	Defines the number of idle (keep-alive connections) to configured datasource.Consider to set this value equal to the value: groups_total * group.concurrency.
 Too low value may result into high number of sockets in TIME_WAIT state. (default 100)
+  -datasource.queryStep duration
+    	queryStep defines how far a value can fallback to when evaluating queries.
+For example, if datasource.queryStep=15s then param "step" with value "15s" will be added to every query.
   -datasource.tlsCAFile string
     	Optional path to TLS CA file to use for verifying connections to -datasource.url.
 By default system CA is used -datasource.tlsCertFile string